aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/libtorch/tutorial-libtorch.rst

 Complete the `HuggingFace Pretrained BERT Tutorial <https://github.com/aws/aws-neuron-sdk/blob/master/src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.ipynb>`_.
 You should now have a compiled ``bert_neuron_b6.pt`` file, which is required going forward.

 Open a shell on the instance you prepared earlier.
-Right-click and copy :download:`this link address to the tutorial archive<./libtorch_demo.tar.gz>`.
+Right-click and copy :download:`this link address to the tutorial archive</src/libtorch_demo.tar.gz>`.

 .. code:: bash

   $ wget <paste archive URL>
   $ tar xvf libtorch_demo.tar.gz

-Your directoy tree should now look like this:
+Your directory tree should now look like this:

 ::